Fujifilm X-Pro2 vs Leica S-E Typ 006

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the S-E Typ 006 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S-E Typ 006 was succeeded by the Leica S Typ 007.
+Both the X-Pro2 and the S-E Typ 006 have been discontinued, but can regularly be found used on ebay.
+The S-E Typ 006 was replaced by the Leica S Typ 007, while the X-Pro2 was followed by the Fujifilm X-Pro3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-Pro2 and the Leica S-E Typ 006?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.